 NSM6230 Life Science II

 This course covers additional topics in the biological sciences with mathematical connections.
 Life Science II surveys the animal kingdom, including the interaction of form and function in anatomy and physiology.
-Lab experiences will be incorporated whenever feasible.
+Lab experiences will be incorporated

+whenever feasible.
 NSM 5300 Life Science I is a prerequisite for this course.
 This course is aligned to the national science standards.

 Semester hours: 3

 Prerequisite(s): NSM5230.

 NSM6240 Integrated Applications in STEM

 This course, the capstone of the program, provides the student with an opportunity to further explore the interdisciplinary nature of STEM content and applications.
 Topics will be drawn from all of the science and mathematical disciplines subject to the discretion of the instructor.
 The course activities will derive from a problem-based model of inquiry.
+Permission of the instructor required.

 Semester hours: 3

-Prerequisite(s): Consent of instructor.
+Prerequisite(s): Instructor permission.